xzijoq/ludo2p/Notes.md

 - :hammer: in cmake lists the android version of godot-cpp must be linked (automate)
 - :hammer: for godot compile multiple libraries for each platform :pill: will do after upgrading to godot4 gd extentions, or will have to redo for no reason
 - :beetle: fmt dosent compile well with libc++, which may be used for xcompiling on android (to check switch to libc++ in conan profile)

+# :beetle: called a STATIC FUNCTION via MEMBER in [piecetest](./tests/piecetest.cpp) on line 109
+- on march 24 commit globalPiece